Diamond League Silesia and the world record that was believed to be untouchable

 - Marco Arop

-A total of ten new meeting records were set, including a particularly promising challenge after the men's 800m.
-Canadian 800m world champion Marco Arop first won in an impressive 1:41.87 minutes against Kenyan Olympic champion Emmanuel Wanyonyi and then announced: "The world record is definitely within reach.
+A total of ten new meeting records were set, including a promising challenge after the men's 800m.
+The Canadian 800m world champion Marco Arop first won in an impressive 1:41.87 minutes against the Kenyan Olympic champion Emmanuel Wanyonyi and then announced: "The world record is definitely within reach.
 I think in Brussels."

 Even though no world record was set, the 3000m steeplechase was one of the highlights of the evening for several reasons.
 Firstly, because the Moroccan Olympic champion, Soufiane El Bakkali, won with a time of 8:04.29 minutes, just ahead of Amos Serum, who came second with the same time.
 Samuel Firewu completed the podium with a personal best of 8:04.34 minutes.
 Secondly, because the only two German starters of the evening were also in the race: Karl Bebendorf was able to end the season on a positive note with ninth place and a time of 8:17.52 minutes after a rather disappointing Olympic appearance, while Frederik Ruppert (15th place, 8:31.06 minutes) probably ran out of energy after the season highlight in Paris.